 I grew up in a house where it was completely normal to slice the green fuzz off a block of cheese, then continue making your sandwich with it.
 But when I went to college, several of my friends found my nonchalance about expiration dates a bit alarming.
-Despite what people may think, however, there are foods that you can eat past the expiration dates on their labels.
+Despite what people may think, however, there are foods you can eat past the expiration dates on their labels.

 Most people don't understand expiration dates or what they really mean.
 The common misconception is that once the sell-by date on an item has passed, the food becomes inedible, but that isn't always the case.
 Food products are actually labeled with expiration dates to give consumers information about the food's freshness.
 In other words, most foods don't "go bad" or become unhealthy to eat when they've reached their sell-by dates, but they will start to lose quality in taste.

 Although dry pasta already has a one-to-two-year shelf life, it can actually last much longer than that, because it doesn't contain any water.
-As long as it is stored in a cool, dry place, dried pasta can last years after its expiration date.
-Fresh pasta, on the other hand, does contain water, and spoils more easily, but it can still be good past its date as well (about two to three weeks, usually, as long as it doesn't have a spoiled odor to it).
+As long as it is stored in a cool, dry place, dried pasta can actually last up to three years, according to the Food Network.
+Fresh pasta, on the other hand, does contain water and spoils more easily, so you should do a smell test.

 You know that white film that forms on old chocolate?
 It's not mold.
 It's what's called "chocolate bloom" — either of the fat or sugar variety — and it can be safe to eat.
 If chocolate is stored in a cool place (70 degrees or below), it will outlast its sell-by date.
 But as with chips, what are the chances you'll have chocolate for more than, like, five minutes?

 I used to loathe spending so much money on condiments like ketchup, mayo, and jam, because I could never seem to use it all before it expired.
 That changed when I found out that many condiments, including salad dressing, are consumable after their sell-by dates.
-If they're open, give them the old sniff test to see if they have spoiled.
-But if they've never been unsealed, condiments can be stored in your cupboard for longer than the package would have you believe.
+"If you are healthy and don't have a sensitive stomach, you may be able to tolerate ketchup beyond the best by date," Feller says.

 9. Frozen Food